Investors wary as anti-Vietnamese feeling grows in Cambodia

-PHNOM PENH, April 29 (Reuters) - It took just one word to fire up the mob that beat Tran Van Chien to death after a minor road accident in the Cambodian capital, Phnom Penh.
+PHNOM PENH (Reuters) - It took just one word to fire up the mob that beat Tran Van Chien to death after a minor road accident in the Cambodian capital, Phnom Penh.

 “There were so many people I couldn’t help,” recalled his sister, Tran Yaing Chang, shuffling through photos of his funeral.
 “He was killed instantly.”